Mary Coffin Starbuck Chapter

 Members of the Mary Coffin Starbuck Chapter.
 (Photo from Diane Janis)

-Chapter President Dianne Janis unveils the Buncombe Turnpike marker designating this as an historic site significant in the development of Western North Carolina.
+The Buncombe Turnpike marker is unveiled.
+It is designating this as an historic site significant in the development of Western North Carolina.
 The ceremony was a fitting tribute to the chapter’s perseverance and to the frontiersmen, settlers, and drovers who traveled along the route.
 (Photo from Diane Janis)